Wondering how to get a perfect MCAT score? Read on for information, tips, and frequently asked questions about achieving a perfect score on the MCAT.

 While it’s recommended to give yourself at least three months to study if you’re aiming for a perfect MCAT score, it would be best to start studying more than three months before your scheduled MCAT date.

-Knowing what to study is crucial to your success.
+Knowing what to study is crucial for getting a perfect MCAT score.
 Having a good understanding of how the test is broken down can help guide your focus.

 The MCAT is a standardized multiple-choice test.
 The test is based on your knowledge and understanding of foundational concepts required to successfully get through med school.